giopriv/Datascience/readme.md

-Repository used to add tools for datascience
+Repository used to collect exercises using tools for datascience